lucilapastore/Coding-Challenges-Solutions/README.md

 # HackerRank-Challenge's-Solutions
-In this repo I solve algorithms and data structure problems from HackerRank.
+In this repo I solve coding challenges from [HackerRank](https://www.hackerrank.com/dashboard).